 Team: 6th-10th place overall

-Knockout: 4th-8th place
+Knockout: 4th-8th place overall

 Silver Medals are awarded to the following Honorable Mentions: